SeanKuehl/MyLanguage/README.md

 JMPE ONE 100 A - jump to LOOP A if the value in register ONE is equal to 100 JMPE ONE TWO A - jump to LOOP A if the value in register ONE is equal to the value stored in register TWO

+JMPNE ONE 100 A - jump to LOOP A if the value in register ONE is not equal to 100 JMPNE ONE TWO A - jump to LOOP A if the value in register ONE is not equal to the value stored in register TWO

+IF 0 = TWO ECHO they're equal - if the first argument is equal to the second then execute the following command on the same line
+IF TWO !
+0 ECHO they're unequal - if the first argument is not equal to the second argument then execute the following command on the same line
+IF 0 > 1 ECHO one is greater - if the first argument is greater than the second argument then execute the following command on the same line
+IF ONE < TWO ECHO one is lesser - if the first argument is lesser than the second argument then execute the following command on the same line

 "#" - a hash at the start of a line indicates a single line comment

 "##" - two hashes at the beginning of a line indicates the start or end of a multi-line comment